DETAILED ACTION

 Vladimerou teaches ([0040]): "With continued reference to the platoon coordination system 170, in one embodiment, the platoon coordination system 170 can include the database 250.
 The database 250 is, in one embodiment, an electronic data structure stored in the memory 210 or another data store."
 Vladimerou further teaches ([0041]): "The platoon coordination system 170 can include the initiation module 220.
 The initiation module 220, as stored in the memory 210, can include instructions that function to control the one or more processors, such as processor 110, to transmit formation information 260 for joining the platoon to the platoon-capable vehicle.
 The formation information 260 can be stored in the database 250."
 Vladimerou even further teaches ([0042]): "The formation information 260 is information that can be used in relation to and/or as a prerequisite to the formation of a platoon.
 The formation information 260 can include positions available in the platoon, requirements for entering and exiting the platoon, the time period that the platoon is intended for, the destination of the platoon, any intermediate stops for the platoon, an agreement, and combinations thereof.
 In another embodiment, the formation information 260 can be stored in a remote database, the remote database being referenced by the initiation module 220.
 The formation information 260 can provide information for the formation of a platoon under a number of circumstances, such as based on vehicle type, weather conditions, type of road, local laws and regulations or others.
 As such, the initiation module 220 can use a portion of the formation information 260, as applicable to the current situation of the vehicle 100 or applicable to the potential platoon-capable vehicles sought."
 The Examiner has interpreted the formation of the platoon according to formation information 260 (including the time period that the platoon is intended for) as assigning a time-limited schedule to enable group services between the vehicle members during the assigned time-limited schedule.

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Brugman to incorporate the teachings of Vladimerou to provide assigning, by a group setting part, a time-limited schedule to enable group services between the vehicle members during the assigned time-limited schedule interval.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Brugman to incorporate the teachings of Vladimerou to provide assigning, by the processor, a time-limited schedule to enable group services between the vehicle members during the assigned time-limited schedule interval.
 Brugman and Vladimerou are each directed towards similar pursuits in the field of vehicle platoon/convoy service management.
 One of ordinary skill in the art would therefore be motivated to incorporate the teachings of Vladimerou, as incorporating the time-limited schedule of Vladimerou advantageously allows for communicating the time period that the platoon is intended to operate for the purposes of forming a platoon (or as a prerequisite for forming a platoon), as recognized by Vladimerou (see at least [0040]-[0042]).
 Paragraph [0042] in particular teaches that the use of such formation information in forming a platoon is advantageous in seeking potential platoon-capable vehicles appropriate to the formation information.

 Claim(s) 4-5 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Brugman in view of Brooks et al. (US 2018/0322791 A1), hereinafter Brooks.

-generating the group member service database comprises: determining whether the plurality of vehicles is within a specific communication distance;
+confirming the group member service database comprises: determining whether the plurality of vehicles is within a specific communication distance;

 Brooks teaches ([0380]): "Optionally, the onboard controllers of the vehicle systems 1902 can engage in multi-communication mode shifting based on how far the neighboring vehicle systems 1902 in a convoy 1904 are from each other.
 This shifting can involve changing a wireless communication mode based on the separation distance between the vehicle systems 1902 within a convoy 1904.
 For example, the onboard controllers can direct the communication units to use a first type or mode of wireless communication (e.g., cellular communication) while the communication units in neighboring vehicle systems 1902 in the convoy 1904 are farther apart that the designated separation threshold, and can direct the communication units to use a different, second type or mode of wireless communication (e.g., BLUETOOTH communication) while the communication units in neighboring vehicle systems 1902 in the convoy 1904 are no farther apart that the designated separation threshold."